o3de/o3de.org/content/docs/user-guide/assets/pipeline/intermediate-assets.md

 Intermediate assets allow builders to be chained together and add discrete steps for asset processing which increase builder reusability.

+## How intermediate assets work

+When **Asset Processor** completes a job, it inspects the output flags and copies any outputs marked with the IntermediateAsset flag into a new `<Cache>/Intermediate Assets` directory.
+This is a scan directory that Asset Processor monitors for files to process like any other scan directory.
+When an intermediate asset is copied to the directory, it's scanned by Asset Processor and is sent to any matching builders, just like a source asset.

+For more technical details on how intermediate assets work, refer to: https://github.com/o3de/sig-content/blob/main/rfcs/rfc-46-intermediate-asset-products.md

 ### How to use it

 * In the CreateJobs function of your builder, create a `JobDescriptor` with the platform identifier set to `AssetBuilderSDK::CommonPlatformName` and add it to the `response.m_createJobOutputs`.
 This indicates the job is meant to be run on all platforms.
 Be sure not to create one per platform as usual, you only need 1 JobDescriptor per job, regardless of the active platforms.